eualexandrerrr/dotfiles/README.md

 **Hey**, these are the dotfiles that I use.

+These settings are personal, for my use, and my PC ... surely you will not have a 100% effective operation without any adjustments being made.
+Feel free to copy, paste, distribute, or fork the project.

 Search on the correct way for your distribution.

+## Arch:
 `sudo pacman -S i3-gaps i3lock compton dunst rofi mpd maim scrot feh python-pywal python-setuptools plasma-browser-integration termite terminus-font`

 `yay -S polybar jsoncpp --noconfirm`